Saveer2/The-Last-Bus-Unity-Game/README.md

 ** About the Game

-Genre: 2D Indie / Horror / Adventure (adjust if needed)
+Genre: 2D Indie / Horror / Adventure

 Engine: Unity